viz-cx/docs.viz.cx/docs/accounts.md

 If the number of translated viz is enough for registration for liquid tokens, then the account will be created for viz, if not enough, then for delegated shares.
 If the number of delegated shares is also insufficient, the account will not be created.

-The registrar will be able to revoke delegated tokens by default after 28 days or after another period specified by the witnesses(./witnesses.md#create-account-delegation-time).
+The registrar will be able to revoke delegated tokens by default after 28 days or after another period [specified by the witnesses](./witnesses.md#create-account-delegation-time).

 If the registrar tries to revoke shares earlier than the specified period, they will be debited from the new account, but will be frozen until 28 days have passed since the registration.
 In case of freezing, neither the registrar nor the created account can use the share tokens.